-\textit{ii)} Let us then consider a generalization of the Killing-St\"ackel algebra, obtained combining the powers of the CKT by means of functions.
+\textit{(ii)} One can consider a generalization of the Killing--St\"ackel algebra, obtained combining the powers of the CKT by means of functions.
 In this case one obtains a larger algebra, which is a full cyclic Haantjes algebra, defined over the ring of smooth functions.

-\textit{iii)} The most general case is that of Haantjes algebras that do not come from Killing tensors.
+\textit{(iii)} The most general case is that of Haantjes algebras that do not come from Killing tensors.